 October is a roughly average month, with the value resorts—more popular with family travelers whose kids are in school at this time—below average pricing most of the month.

 Prices fluctuate a bit during the month.
 There are basically bumps around Columbus Day and Halloween, though the moderate and value resorts actually trend relatively flat or downward much of the month.
-Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, Wilderness Lodge, and Yacht Club:
+Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, and Contemporary:

 Free dining is typically finished up sometime in October, and the month is a mixed bag for discounts.
 Discounts of 10% to 25% are common, but you’ll also see more blackout dates that the preceding months.